 Our ability to acquire additional locations and to find and develop reserves in the future will depend on our ability to evaluate and select suitable properties and to consummate transactions in a highly competitive environment for acquiring properties, marketing oil and natural gas and securing trained personnel.
 Also, there is substantial competition for capital available for investment in the oil and natural gas industry, especially in our focus areas.
 Many of our competitors possess and employ financial, technical and personnel resources substantially greater than ours.
-Those companies may be able to pay more for productive oil and natural gas properties and exploratory locations and to evaluate, bid for and purchase a greater number of properties and locations than our financial or personnel resources permit.
+Those companies may be able to pay more for productive oil and natural gas properties and locations than our financial or personnel resources permit.
 In addition, other companies may be able to offer better compensation packages to attract and retain qualified personnel than we are able to offer.
 The cost to attract and retain qualified personnel has increased due to competition and may increase substantially in the future.
 We may not be able to compete successfully in the future in acquiring prospective reserves, developing reserves, marketing hydrocarbons, attracting and retaining quality personnel and raising additional capital, which could have a material adverse effect on our business.